-Our system extracts keywords from a documents set to be summarized and shows k best keywords with respect to scoring by our system to a user on the screen.
-From the shown keywords, the user selects those reflecting user's summarization need.
+Our system extracts keywords from a document set to be summarized and displays k best keywords with respect to scoring by our system to a user on the screen.
+From the displayed keywords, the user selects those reflecting user's summarization need.
 Our system controls a produced summary by using the keywords selected by the user.
-The outline of our multipledocument summarization system is illustrated in figure 1.

 As a related work, Mani et al.[11] proposed a method for a user-focused summary.
 In their paper, a user selects 10 documents as training corpus to be used for producing a summary in order to produce a userfocused summary.
-In contrast, our multiple-document summarization system attempts to produce a summary reflecting a user's summarization need by choosing topics contained in a documents set to be summarized using keywords selected by the user.
+In contrast, our multiple-document summarization system attempts to produce a summary reflecting a user's summarization need by choosing topics contained in a document set to be summarized using keywords selected by the user.
 Since even the same user may have a different summarization need at different occasion, the learning method using training corpus for producing a summary may not be always applied.
-Hence, our system produces a summary reflecting user's summarization need by asking a user to select keywords reflecting the user's summarization need among keywords extracted from a documents set to be summarized.
-Moreover, a user's load caused by selecting keywords is much lighter than that by selecting documents.
+Hence, our system produces a summary reflecting user's summarization need by asking a user to select keywords reflecting the user's summarization need among keywords extracted from a document set to be summarized.
+Moreover, a user's load caused by selecting keywords is much lighter than that caused by selecting documents.
+The interactive summarization system has been introduced for the first time by [17].